qd-cae/qd-cae-python/README.md

 # License

-*This library is a free gift to the community.
+*This library is a free gift from and to the community.
 We publish under GNU GPL v3 (see the LICENSE file), because we want to encourage everyone to share their code as a thank you back to the community.
-If one does not want to share ones code, then there is also the possibility to provide a closed-source licensing scheme against financial compensation, so that this project can go on.*
+If one does not want to share ones code (usually due to commercial reasons), then there is also the possibility to provide a closed-source licensing scheme against financial compensation, so that this project can go on.*

 # Authors